-In September of 2015, I wrote an article for Clinical Corner, entitled “Best Practices in Seating and Mobility Assessments”.
-As outlined in that article, the following concepts were found to be necessary for best practices in seating and mobility assessments: experience; hands-on techniques; skills; technology; resources; self-directed learning; follow-up; and consumer relationships.1 The article expanded on each of the concepts.
-Click here for a link to the article.
-This month, let’s take a second look at some of the best practices in seating and mobility assessments, specifically technology and resources.
-Let’s also consider why we should take a second look at products and technology.
+In September of 2015, I wrote an article for Clinical Corner, entitled "Best Practices in Seating and Mobility Assessments".
+As outlined in that article, the following concepts were found to be necessary for best practices in seating and mobility assessments: experience, hands-on techniques, skills, technology, resources, self-directed learning, follow-up, and consumer relationships.1 The article expanded on each of the concepts.
+This month, let's take a second look at some of the best practices in seating and mobility assessments, specifically technology and resources.
+Let's also consider why we should take a second look at products and technology.

 As outlined in the above article, having an understanding of the technology available is part of best practices for occupational therapists and physical therapists conducting seating and mobility evaluations.
 This means understanding the strengths and weaknesses of various technologies and products and, in turn, understanding how the technologies and products are applied clinically.1 Without this understanding, the seating and mobility system that has been prescribed for an individual may not meet the needs of the client, and in some cases, may even cause harm.1 For example, a low profile cushion may be selected in order to achieve a low seat to floor height for transfers, without taking into account the potential effect of the cushion's profile on pressure management capabilities for an individual at high risk for skin breakdown.